 Should you cut down into the woody stems of Lavender?

-Nearly every website you visit will likely say no as this will kill the plant but for old leggy English Lavenders, it can be beneficial.
+Nearly every website you visit will likely say no, as this will kill the plant, but it can benefit old leggy English Lavenders.
 We do not recommend this level of pruning for French Lavenders.

 How and When to Take Cuttings